EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite.
 Let G_Y be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_V and store it for the length of the protocol.

+* Compute the transcript hash TH_2 = H( message_1, data_2 ) where H() is the hash function in the HKDF.
+The transcript hash TH_2 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.

 *  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite, the private authentication key of Party V, and the following parameters (further clarifications in {{COSE-sig-explained}}).
 The unprotected header (not included in the EDHOC message) MAY contain parameters (e.g. 'alg').